spoonapps/docs/reference/spoonscript/env.md

 Only one environment variable can be added per `env` instruction.
 To add multiple environment variables to the working container, use multiple `env` instructions.

-When multiple environment variables with the same name are defined in set of images used to run a container then the value from last image is used.
-For two environment variables: PATH and PATHEXT special behavior is defined.
-All defininions are concatenated with themselves and with host value using semicolon as joinining character.
-Host value appears last and value from last image appears in front.
+When multiple environment variables with the same name are defined in set of images used to run a container, the value from last image is used.
+For two environment variables, PATH and PATHEXT, special behavior is defined.
+All values are concatenated together using the semicolon as the joining character.
+The value from the last image appears first and the host value is at the end.

 ```
 env foo=bar